apollographql/apollo/docs/source/fundamentals/platform.md

 ## What is GraphQL?

-Fundamentally, GraphQL is a specification published by Facebook which defines concepts that enable a more structured data experience for products and teams alike.
+Fundamentally, GraphQL is a specification which defines concepts that enable a more structured data experience for products and teams alike.
 It enables data from multiple sources to be unified into a single, strongly-typed API which can evolve over time and is easy for both humans and computers to explore.

 GraphQL is also a movement by the open-source developer community to gain control over an increasingly complicated data horizon which needs better organization, more flexibility, easier tooling and scalable operations.